GoogleContainerTools/kaniko/README.md

 _This flag must be used in conjunction with the `--cache=true` flag._

+#### --cache-ttl duration

+Cache timeout in hours.
+Defaults to two weeks.

+#### --cleanup

+Set this flag to clean the filesystem at the end of the build.

 #### --context-sub-path

 Set a sub path within the given `--context`.